 Thankfully, speeds were boosted up to 258 Mbps, which is a decent result considering how far away the server is from me physically.
 It’ll be more than adequate enough for tasks like streaming 4K content or multiple Zoom meetings.

 They advertise that it’s a VPN built for gamers, and speeds were consistent enough to get the job done.
-However, as with any VPN, it’s to be expected that speed results will vary depending on which server you’re connecting to.
+However, as with almost any VPN, speed results will vary depending on which server you’re connecting to.

 Server Locations & Network

-From its website, StrongVPN claims to have a network spanning 950+ VPN servers in over 30 countries, ensuring secure coverage anywhere across the globe.
-After counting their list, I discovered they operate servers in 43 countries to be exact.
-That’s a decent location spread compared to other premium VPNs, but I would like to see more servers added to their network in the future.
+StrongVPN has a network spanning 950+ VPN servers in over 40 countries, ensuring secure coverage anywhere across the globe.
+That’s a decent location spread compared to other premium VPNs, but it would be great to see more servers added to their network in the future.